krashr-ds/66daysofdata/README.md

 \#66daysofhealthdata

-Notebooks and code from 66 Days of (Health) Data Challenge
+Notebooks and code from 66 Days of Data Challenge

 Big thanks for inspiration from Ken Jee and Josh Starmer (BAM).